F-150s could be in short supply after plant fire

 Ford could halt production of the F-150, its bestselling and most profitable vehicle, following a fire at a supplier's plant in Michigan last week.

 Ford has already shut down truck production in a Kansas City plant, and it could shut its Dearborn, Michigan, truck plant either today or Thursday, according to a letter sent by a UAW official to union members.
+These are the only two plants that build the F-150.

 The shutdowns could last for several weeks, according to a person familiar with the situation, although plans are in flux as Ford seeks an alternative supply of the missing parts.
+Even one missing part from a supply chain is enough to halt production of a vehicle.

 The fire was at the Meridian Magnesium Products in Eaton Rapids, Michigan, on May 2.
 The plant supplies other automakers as well but so far none have reported they have been forced to shut production.